NALOXONE SAVES LIVES !!

 When available, free take-home overdose prevention kits that includes 2 doses of naloxone are dispensed at training sessions.

-After completion of the training, participants will be issued a ORP Trainee Certificate.
-A statewide standing order is now in effect allowing pharmacists to dispense naloxone to ORP certificate holders without a prescription.
-Scroll down for a link that will have a list of pharmacies that carry naloxone.
+After completion of the training, participants may be issued an ORP Trainee Certificate.
+However, a statewide standing order is in effect that allows for a pharmacist to dispense naloxone without a prescription or certificate to anyone over the age of 18

 Contact DCTF if interested in a training.